 Wow, we finally reached a non-military issue item.
 Considering it’s Israeli-made, it probably is mil-spec.
 Once again, in a small 3″ x 4″ package, you will find some natural woven cotton gauze material.

-We’ve already learned that bandaging is an obvious use for this item.
+You’ve already learned that bandaging is an obvious use for this item.
 This piece also doubles as a makeshift sling or assists in immobilizing fractures.

 Item 7: Trauma Shears